salvarez96/salvarez96/README.md

 - :shamrock: I'm a professional biologist but, stuff happens and now I'm much more into programming.

 - :dart: My current goal is to join the industry by working along with a team of programmers who also love to learn and give feedback.
-There's much you can do by yourself, but much more that you can with team mates.
+There's much you can do by yourself, but it won't be as much as you can do by team work.

 ---
 ## :hammer_and_wrench: Languages and Tools :